-There are three (3) Short Essay assignments throughout the semester, each of which relates to or covers material reviewed during that section of the course.
+There are two (2) Short Essay assignments throughout the semester, each of which relates to or covers material reviewed during that section of the course.
 These assignments can be found within the lesson in which they are due but students have access to them from the beginning of the course.
-Short Essay questions are drawn upon for the Final Short Essay Exam assignment and provide opportunities to hone your writing and knowledge.
+Short Essay questions are similar to the questions found in the Final Short Essay Exam assignment and provide opportunities to practice your writing and knowledge.
 The Short Essay assignment provides an opportunity for you to build confidence, skills, and strategies in applying what you learn in Societies in the World.
-They build research, professional writing, and teamwork skills, which are necessary for contemporary employment.
+The assignment builds research, professional writing, and teamwork skills, which are necessary for contemporary employment.